The Pidgeon family has sold a Brisbane CBD office after nine years, a renovation and extension.

 The former investor, with Abacus, also recently spent $63.5m on a nearby 19-floor investment.

-Cromwell is reportedly in due diligence to buy 545 Queen St for less than $120m.
+Cromwell is speculated to be in due diligence to buy 545 Queen St for $117.5m.